mohamedlotfe/files-uploader-nestjs/README.md

+## Description

+A NestJs server-side application that allow users to upload a file to the server, the users should be able to share a URL of uploaded file, however this URL should expire after a variable duration, the application should validate the file type and should only accept the following: (▪ PDF ▪ PNG ▪ JPG)
+The application containerized with proper docker file .

+## The Architecture Design

 <p align="center">
   <a href="http://nestjs.com/" target="blank"><img src="https://github.com/mohamedlotfe/files-uploader-nestjs/blob/main/public/service-diagram.drawio.png"  alt="Nest Logo" /></a>
 </p>

-## Description

-A NestJs server-side application that allow users to upload a file to the server, the users should be able to share a URL of uploaded file, however this URL should expire after a variable duration, the application should validate the file type and should only accept the following: ▪ PDF ▪ PNG ▪ JPG
-The application containerized with proper docker file .

 ## Requirements

-[√]
+- [x] Create base project
-[√] add module for media (uploading/downloading)
+- [x] Add module for media (uploading/downloading)
-[√] add controller, routes for file uploading
+- [x] Add controller, routes for file uploading
-[√] add config module + .env file
+- [x] Add config module + .env file
-[√] create GCP project + create storage bucket +use credentials [√] add GCP Module
+- [x] Create GCP project + create storage bucket
+- [x] Use GCP credentials + add GCP Module
-[√] add saving and retrieving functionality from GCP [√] add cache Interceptor to route
+- [x] Add saving and retrieving functionality from GCP
-[√] add Authentication
-[√] create docker file
-[] add unite tests
-[] add swagger documantation
-- [ ] create base project
+- [x] Add cache Interceptor to route
+- [x] Add Authentication (JwtStrategy => PassportStrategy)
-- [x] Venus
+- [x] Apply Guards
-- [x] Earth (Orbit/Moon)
+- [x] Create docker file
-- [x] Mars
+- [x] Attach Postman collection here
-- [ ] Jupiter
-- [ ] Saturn
-- [ ] Uranus
-- [ ] Neptune
-- [ ] Comet Haley

 ## Running the app without docker

 ```bash